 Some claims may involve lost earning capacity, which refers to an injury that causes a long-term disability that prevents a victim from being able to regain the same type of employment.
 These types of injuries can result in a significant loss of income, which lost earning capacity is intended to compensate for.

-Another kind of lost income is lost opportunities, which can apply to job interviews that a person missed because of their accident.
+Another kind of lost income is lost opportunities, which can apply to job interviews that a person missed because of an accident.
 While there may be no job offer involved, a victim could argue that they were deprived of the opportunity to earn a position at which they would have earned a certain income.

 What You’ll Need to File a Wage Loss Claim after an Alabama Car Accident